 Identifying success factors in urban surface BMP implementation: mission impossible?

 urban surface runoff and associated pollutant loadings is now well established but their implementation varies according to scale of application and from country to country.
 The prime success factors driving the implementation of successful urban stormwater management controls are examined together with the problems and opportunities arising from the shift from single, centralised organisational implementation to multi-stakeholder engagement process and actions.
 Governance is

 |Item Type:||Conference or Workshop Item (Paper)|

 |Notes on copyright:||Presently in unpublished conference proceedings|

-|Deposited On:||14 Sep 2010 14:03|
+|Date Deposited:||14 Sep 2010 14:03|